dss99911/kotlin-simple-architecture/README.md

     - `load()` is used when calling api or calling function which takes time or can be error
     - Data consists of data and status
         - Data is just data
-        - `Status` is like loading, error, success. `state` may be proper name. but it's already used on JetCompose or StateFlow. so `status` is used
+        - `Status` is like loading, error, success. `state` may be proper name. but it's already used on Jetpack Compose or StateFlow. so `status` is used
         - [Resource](https://github.com/dss99911/kotlin-simple-architecture/blob/master/kotlin-simple-architecture/src/commonMain/kotlin/kim/jeonghyeon/type/Resource.kt) contains data and status both
     - `initStatus`, `status`
         - This is `Status` without data.